vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 One must impose Sūrya below the heart accompanied by the vowels,

-//21// the Producer of Nectar on the place of the *bindu* with the four phonemes *YA* , etc.; on the eyes, the Son of the Earth presiding over the group of the gutturals, O Dear One\! //22// Then, on the heart, one must place Venus, regent of the group of palatals; above the heart one will impose Mercury, regent of the cerebrals. //23// On the region of the throat, Bṛ haspati, who presides over the dentals, O
+//21// the Producer of Nectar on the place of the *bindu* with the four phonemes *YA* , etc.; on the eyes, the Son of the Earth presiding over the group of the gutturals, O Dear One\! //22// Then, on the heart, one must place Venus, regent of the group of palatals; above the heart one will impose Mercury, regent of the cerebrals. //23// On the region of the throat, Bṛhaspati, who presides over the dentals, O

 Dear One.
 On the navel, Saturn, master of the *pavarga* , O Mistress of the Gods\! //24// Then one must impose Rahu accompanied by

 the four phonemes *ŚA* , etc., on the face, and Ketu accompanied by the letter *KṣA* on the anus, O Mistress of the Gods\! //25//

-*svaraistu sahitaṁ sūryaṁ hṛ dayādha ḥ pravinyaset* //21//
+*svaraistu sahitaṁ sūryaṁ hṛdayādha ḥ pravinyaset* //21//

 * *